 The main living space is unobstructed by walls and creates a welcoming space for guests.
 There is even a secret loft for their grandchildren, complete with a porthole.
 A Harvest Table accompanied by six early Fanback Chairs, a predecessor to our Catena chairs, were Chantal and Michael’s first Moser purchases in 1981.
 Chantal points out, “I wouldn’t trade the table or chairs for anything.
 I raised my children at that table, and we’ve shared many meals and conversations here.
 That table is a part of our family’s history.”

 The beautiful antique Marblehead pond yacht was a housewarming gift from Mary and Tom Moser.
-Hanging on the wall over the fireplace, the vintage yacht links land and sea.
+The vintage yacht, hanging on the wall over the fireplace, links land and sea.

 The floors and ceilings, inspired by Moser, are crafted of ash.
 Michael recalls, “When the Moser’s had their first showroom in Portland, Maine, the floors were ash.”
 He remembers how he loved the way the cherry furniture stood out on the light ash floors.
 Chantal and Michael wanted to incorporate this warmth into the interior of the new cottage.